Winter 2015: Math/Mech 358, Section 201: Engineering Analysis

 hours of the missed test, and presented with a doctor's note immediately

 upon the student's return to UBC.
-No make-up midterms will be given.
+No make-up quizzes or midterms will be given.

 These will contain problems that you should work and understand before